 An expert perspective with Brendan O'Leary

 We had the first Ask Me Anything as Teck Camp on Thursday 22nd October, and what an event!
 Senior Developer Evangelist at GitLab and Cloud Native Computing Foundation Board Member, Brendan O’Leary joined us for an insightful evening.
 Brendan spends a lot of his time connecting with developers, contributing to open source projects, and sharing his work about cutting-edge technologies on conference panels, community events, in contributed articles, and in blogs.
 He has a passion for software development and iterating on processes just as quickly as we iterate on code.
 Working with customers to deliver value is what drives Brendan's passion for DevOps and smooth CI/CD implementation.
-Brendan has worked with a wide range of customers - from the nation's top healthcare institutions, to environmental services companies, to the Department of Defense.
+Brendan has worked with a wide range of customers - from the nation's top healthcare institutions, to environmental services companies, to the Department of Defence.
 Outside of work, you'll find Brendan with one to four children hanging off of him at any given time.
 Or occasionally finding a moment alone to build something in his workshop.

 Over the course of the evening Brendan let us pick his brain on topics such as how GitLab manages the sheer number of open source contributions, and best practices of learning how to learn.
-Remember that you can view the entire transcript of the evening over on the Teck Camp Slack in the #ask-me-anything channel.

 The GitLab way of working